epfl-ada/ada-2023-project-abracadabra/README.md

 ## Methods :
 ### Network Analysis :
-- Build network graphs of the voters (source) to have a visualization of how they are linked to each other and see if we can extract clusters from them.
-Ideally we would like to do this plot interactive to visualize the evolution through time and see if the clusters are stable/similar or not.
+- Build network graphs of the voters (Source) to have a visualization of how they are linked to each other and see if we can extract clusters from them.
+Ideally we would like to do this plot interactive to visualize the evolution over time and see if the clusters are stable/similar or not.
 - Cluster positive and negative votes for each election : this point will enable us to see whether clusters overlap across elections and whether we can create groups of users who share the same votes/ideas.
-- Modularity to evaluate community quality (clustering the support votes, of opposition).
+- Extract communities for each vote (support, opposition, neutral) and assess their quality using modularity.
 - Extract voting time pattern in the vote to see if some voters tend to vote early and others later, enabling us to infer who may have more chance to be the influencer (because voting at the beginning) or to get influenced (because voting at the end).
 - Studying the evolution of votes over time to see how the supporting or opposing side becomes dominant in the timeline of voting.
-In theory, we would like to see if there is some wave of support or opposition that may swing some elections.
-This may also enable us to discriminate heated debate and more homogeneous decision (assuming that will we see more influential trend in the first case).
+In particular, we would like to see if there is some wave of support or opposition that may swing some elections.
+This may also enable us to discriminate between heated debate and more homogeneous decisions.

 ### Comment Analysis :
 - Group the voters given the comment (similarity assessment) and try to extract trends in expression style, comment length and vocabulary to better qualify and describe each group of voters.
+For instance, we could try to determine if larger size commentaries tend to have a bigger influence, or trigger heated debates more frequently than smaller ones.
 - Topics detection to find the most frequently used topics and see if they have an order of appearance as the election progresses and any particular weight in the result.
 This analysis shows the positive or negative influence of a certain topic and its importance according to the order in which it appears.
-- Perform a sentiment analysis on the comments to understand how the comments can influence others, identify groups (with clustering) and try to see if these groups cluster with those found with the network analysis.
+- Perform a sentiment analysis on the comments and see if the results of this analysis correlate with the actual votes casted by the voters, and understand if strongly opinionated comments can influence others more than others.
+We can also Identify groups (with clustering) and try to see if these groups correspond  with the ones found through network analysis.

 ### Combination of both
 The final stage of this project will be to combine the two analyses (network and comment) to cross-check the clusters to see if the groups of people are the same and to see if the conclusions drawn from one method apply to the second.

-The primary objective of these diverse analyses is to examine whether discernible groups, evident in both the network structure and comments, exhibit shared characteristics, including common modes of expression and shared ideas.
+The primary objective of these various analyses is to examine whether distinct groups, drawn from both network structure and comments, exhibit shared characteristics, including common modes of expression and shared ideas.
 Furthermore, these analyses aim to uncover how influence is manifested within both the network dynamics and the qualitative content of comments.

 ## Proposed Timeline :
-- 17.11.23 : P2 Milestone - Pre-processing our data and begin first analysis
+17.11.23 : P2 Milestone - Pre-processing our data and begin first analysis
-- 08.12.23 : Network and Comment Analysis complete
-- 15.12.23 : Combination Analysis complete
+08.12.23 : Network and Comment Analysis complete 15.12.23 : Combination Analysis complete
-- 22.12.23 : P3 Milestone - Final milestone: Data Story
+22.12.23 : P3 Milestone - Final milestone: Data Story

 ## Team Contribution :
 - Network Analysis :
   - Visualisation and Studying the evolution of votes over time : Emma